janeon/Gig2Gether/README.md

 [ ] Tailwind

-[ ] Fixing routing on ios for login
+[ ] Consider how to adapt for ios interface

 ## Outstanding questions